SohamMalakar/Fun-Assembly/README.md

 ## Keywords

-There are total 25 reserved Keywords and 8 Logical Operators present in this language which get recognized by this compiler.
+There are total 25 reserved Keywords and 8 Logical Operators present in this language which get recognized by this interpreter.

 The 25 Keywords with their functions are provided here: